Open-MBEE/EMS-Repo/README.md

 Location of webscripts: src/main/amp/config/alfresco/extension/templates/webscripts

+Eclipse/Maven
     Make sure your JAVA_HOME is set to a java 1.7 installation.

+    Install maven if you don't have it (mac & linux may have it pre-installed)

+    You might want to avoid yoxos.

+    For a fresh Eclipse Indigo for JavaEE installation, install new software: egit and maven (no need to add update site)

+    Make sure you have a local checkout of alfresco from git.

+    Import a maven project from the local ~/git/alfresco-view-repo

+    If there are errors and you can resolve them later, choose to resolve them later.
+After importing, open the pom.xml, and use the second quick-fix choice for each error.

 # building, setting up maven, jrebel
 To build the amp file, do